wesleydekraker/xamarin-security-scanner/README.md

 docker run -v <absolute_path_to_project>:/project xamarin-security-scanner
 ```

-Another option is to install .NET Core 3.1, and run the following commands:
+Another option is to install .NET 6, and run the following commands:

 ```
 git clone <project_url>